rtm516/GeyserMC-wiki/Setup.md

 For more information, take a look at the [Understanding the Config](Understanding-the-Config) page, and the [FAQ](FAQ) page.\
 And if you still have questions, feel free to join the [Discord](https://discord.geysermc.org) if you haven't already.

+## Prerequisites

+- The server you are connecting to has to support the latest version of Minecraft Java Edition (at this time this is Minecraft 1.16.2).
+The server itself does not have to be the latest version but does have to allow connections.
+If you're running the server, you can use the plugin [ViaVersion](https://www.spigotmc.org/resources/viaversion.19254/).
+- Your Bedrock client has to be a supported version - at this time that is any Bedrock 1.16 stable version.
+- If you are running the server, you need to have a UDP port opened.
+See below for more instructions.

 ## Plugin Setup
 1. Download a jar of Geyser from the [build server](https://ci.nukkitx.com/job/Geyser/job/master/) depending on what platform your server runs on.
 2. Put Geyser in your plugins folder and start up the server.